Magnus Carlsen: 2023

 In January, Carlsen participated in the Tata Steel Chess Tournament.
-He lost two games in a row, which had not happened since 2015, first to Anish Giri and then to the young Uzbek prodigy Nodirbek Abdusattorov.
+He lost consecutive games, which had not happened since 2015, first to Anish Giri and then to the young Uzbek prodigy Nodirbek Abdusattorov.
 He recovered and finished 3rd, with the same score as Abdusattorov, but behind Giri, who won the tournament.
 In February, Carlsen participated in the Airthings Masters 2023 which he won by defeating the American Grandmaster Hikaru Nakamura in the finals.